 When can trade unions argue for higher wages and better working conditions?

-- Prices are rising (inflation).
-The cost of living increase when prices increase and workers will want higher wages to consume products and raise their families.
+- Prices are rising (inflation): the cost of living increases when prices increase and workers will want higher wages to consume products and raise their families.

 - The sales and demand of the firm has increased.